 3. List any NGOs that are involved with the designation, implementation, or management of this MPA.

-4. List the marine habitats protected in this site and upload or provide links to any maps or spatial data files depicting the habitat types or relevant bathymetry/geology/oceanography of the site.
+4. List the marine ecosystems protected in this site and upload or provide links to any maps or spatial data files depicting the ecosystems or relevant bathymetry, geology, oceanography, or species distributions in the protected area.

-5.Identify the biodiversity value of the site by checking all the descriptions that apply (must have at least one to qualify as a Global Ocean Refuge candidate site).
+5.Identify the biodiversity value of the MPA by checking all the descriptions that apply (must have at least one to qualify for a Global Ocean Refuge award).

 - Designated by Convention on Wetlands of International Importance (Ramsar)